groundmelon/m100_x3/README.md

 1. Install all the prerequisites in [dji-sdk/Manifold-Cam](https://github.com/dji-sdk/Manifold-Cam) (Mainly aims to install libdcam.so in the system)

 2. cd src/server && make && sudo make install.
-This step will install the essential scripts and excutables into the system to utilize the startup system.
+This step will install the essential scripts and executables into the system to utilize the startup system.

 3. You can use ```sudo service x3server start/stop/status``` to operate the x3 driver service.
 Useful output/log can be seen from /var/log/upstart/x3server.log